Opening Ceremony featuring Demi Lovato and Jon Batiste, click here to get your tickets today!

 participating teams

-Around 350 athletes, Unified partners,
+Around 350 athletes, Unified partners, and coaches will be participating!

 2